Hand-Eye Calibration Problem

 Let’s start with a robot that doesn’t involve a camera.
 Its two main coordinate systems are:

-1. The robot base coordinate system
+1. the robot base coordinate system

-2. The end-effector coordinate system
+2. the end-effector coordinate system

 ../../../_images/hand-eye-robot-ee-robot-base-coordinate-systems.png

 To be able to pick an object, the robot controller needs to know the object’s pose (position and orientation) relative to the robot base frame.
 It also requires knowledge about the robot’s geometry.
-This combined information is sufficient to compute the joint angles that will move the end-effector/gripper towards the object.

 ../../../_images/hand-eye-robot-robot-to-object.png